-Ms Kuok Yit Li, the sister of Mr Kuok Khoon Hong (Chairman and CEO), is employed as an Executive in the Finance Department and Mr Kuok Meng Yuan, the son of Mr Kuok Khoon Hong (Chairman and CEO), is an Executive in the Business Development Department.
-Each of their remuneration for FY2021 is in the range of \$\$50,000 to \$\$100,000.
+Ms Kuok Yit Li, the sister of Mr Kuok Khoon Hong, Wilmar's Chairman and CEO, is employed as an Executive in the Finance Department and Mr Kuok Meng Yuan, the son of Mr Kuok Khoon Hong, Wilmar's Chairman and CEO, is a Manager in the Business Development Department.
+Both their remuneration for FY2022 are in the range of \$\$50,000 to \$\$150,000.